Office of Financial Aid

 - Brooklyn College TAP/NYS school code: 1410

-For information on how to file your FAFSA, complete a Verification, and how to view your financial aid information in CUNYfirst, please review the 2013–14 Financial Aid Applications Instructions (pdf) and 7 Easy Steps to the FAFSA (video).
+For information on how to file your FAFSA, complete a Verification.
+To view your financial aid information in CUNYfirst, please review these application instructions and 7 Easy Steps to the FAFSA (video).

 - Financial Aid Estimator (Net Price Calculator)